P1a2t3e4/AI-Final-Project/README.md

 # AI-Final-Project
 Final Project for AI for the Semester
-README file
-YouTube Video to Text and Summarizer

 This Python script is designed to download a YouTube video, convert it to audio, transcribe the audio to text, and then summarize the transcribed text.
 Additionally, it integrates the MoviePy library for video editing.

  Project Overview